-The credit industry has changed dramatically over the years, and protections have come into play that help make borrowing money a safer experience.
-The Truth in Lending Act (TILA), also often referred to as Regulation Z, is the backbone of these protections.
+The credit industry has shifted toward modern transparency standards since the mid-20th century, with protections coming into play that have helped make borrowing money a safer experience.
+The Truth in Lending Act (TILA), also often referred to as Regulation Z, forms the backbone of these protections.

-The TILA, passed in 1968, is a legal directive requiring lenders to be fully transparent in the terms and conditions of their products.
-The law protects consumers from predatory lenders that charge high fees and interest or offer unfair loan terms.
+TILA, passed in 1968 as part of the Consumer Credit Protection Act, is a legal directive requiring lenders to be fully transparent in the terms and conditions of their products.
+The law enables informed credit use and protects consumers from predatory lenders that charge high fees and interest or offer unfair loan terms.

 “It essentially requires lenders to provide complete, accurate and clear information to borrowers about the cost, terms and conditions of a loan, whether it is a mortgage, a car loan or credit card borrowing,” explained Min Hwan Ahn, an attorney in the Philadelphia area.